starknet-edu/starknet-erc20/README.md

 ### Providing feedback

 Once you are done working on this tutorial, your feedback would be greatly appreciated!
-**Please fill [this form](https://forms.reform.app/starkware/untitled-form-4/kaes2e) to let us know what we can do to make it better.**
+**Please fill [this form](https://forms.reform.app/starkware/untitled-form-4/kaes2e) to let us know what we can do to make it better.** And if you struggle to move forward, do let us know!
-​
-And if you struggle to move forward, do let us know!
 This workshop is meant to be as accessible as possible; we want to know if it's not the case.

 Do you have a question?
-Join our [Discord server](https://discord.gg/YHz7drT3), register and join channel #tutorials-support
+Join our [Discord server](https://discord.gg/YHz7drT3), register and join channel `#tutorials-support`

 ## Table of contents